opencfp/opencfp/README.md

 ### [Clear Caches](#clear-caches)

 OpenCFP uses Twig as a templating engine and HTML Purifier for input filtering.
-Both of these packages maintain a cache, if enabled.
+Both of these packages maintain a cache.
 If you need to clear all application caches:

 ```
 $ bin/opencfp cache:clear